‘The Kettering Incident’: Will It Be Renewed For Season 2?

 The Kettering Incident is an Australian program that was released on Foxtel in 2016.
-Since then, American audiences have lapped it up and now the U.K. are being introduced to this eerie series.
+Since then, American audiences have lapped it up and now the U.K. is being introduced to this eerie series.
 However, will The Kettering Incident return for Season 2?

-The Kettering Incident burst across TV screens when it aired, with many fans taking to Facebook and other social media outlets to talk about the Australian show in general and, more specifically, it’s abrupt Season 1 finale.
-Ever since the show concluded, fans viewers have been wondering if the show will be renewed for Season 2.
+The Kettering Incident burst across TV screens when it aired, with many fans taking to Facebook and other social media outlets to talk about the Australian show in general and, more specifically, its abrupt Season 1 finale.
+Ever since the show concluded, fans and viewers have been wondering if the show will be renewed for Season 2.

 There is still no official announcement by Foxtel in regard to Season 2 of The Kettering Incident.
 This is even after the show scooped up accolades at the AACTA Awards in Australia.
-After that event, the Daily Mail revealed that a spokesperson for Foxtel could not yet confirm Season 2 of The Kettering Incident was in the cards for 2017.
+After that event, the Daily Mail revealed that a spokesperson for Foxtel could not yet confirm if Season 2 of The Kettering Incident was in the cards for 2017.

 “We are extremely excited for our line up in 2017 but regrettably we are unable to confirm if we will be airing a second season of The Kettering Incident or Secret City at this stage.”

-Although, as fans quickly pointed out, this could indicate Season 2 of The Kettering Incident would not appear in 2017, but might air at some point after that date.
+Although, as fans quickly pointed out, this could indicate that Season 2 of The Kettering Incident would not appear in 2017, but might air at some point after that date.

-Now, a Facebook page dedicated to The Kettering Incident has revealed it is very likely The Kettering Incident will return for Season 2, even if it can’t confirm when.
+Now, a Facebook page dedicated to The Kettering Incident has revealed that it is very likely The Kettering Incident will return for Season 2, even if it can’t confirm when.
 When sharing an article about the show being released on Amazon Prime in the U.S., the official Facebook page noted that the article was “great but he’s wrong about S2 being unlikely.”

 Fans eagerly questioned the site about what this statement meant.